ybod/tic_tac_toe/README.md

 `mix run play_games.exs`

-This script will generate `all_unique_fields.txt` file with all unique game boards combinations
+This script will generate `all_unique_boards.txt` file with all unique game boards combinations